 Couples Counselling with a Psychologist Can Help

 We all would probably list love as one of the main ingredients of a happy life.
 Yet relationships, for all their potential, can be an arena where we act out old, destructive patterns of behaviour, bring up our insecurities, and communicate ineffectively.
-Couples counselling can be done to improve a relationship or to strengthen a relationship that is under stress.
+Couples counselling can be undertaken to improve or strengthen a relationship that is under stress.

 If you recognise some of the following, you may benefit from couples counselling:

 - Drifting apart and having nothing to say to each other any more

 - Lack of intimacy, both physical and emotional